 Can I add other ingredients to the cake?

 Yes!
-The following ingredients would be great in the crumb topping:
+The following ingredients would be delicious additions in the streusel:

 – chopped pecans